-On the other hand, if the image file is being converted as part of a "bulk" conversion, with no one looking at each image, then it is better to omit the gAMA chunk entirely.
+On the other hand, if the encoder has no way to infer the gamma value, then it is better to omit the gAMA chunk entirely.
 If the image gamma has to be guessed at, leave it to the decoder to do the guessing.